Linear Transformers Are Secretly Fast Weight Programmers: Relation to Transformers

 \section{Relation to Transformers}

-\citet{ba2016using} have already pointed out a relation between a variant of outer product-based fast weights and attention \citep{bahdanau2014neural}. \citet{katharopoulos2020transformers} have analysed linearised transformers.
-We review these derivations with a focus on showing the relation between Transformers and the fast weight model of the previous section.
+\citet{ba2016using} have already pointed out a relation between a variant of outer product-based FWPs \citep{schmidhuber1993reducing} and attention \citep{bahdanau2014neural}. \citet{katharopoulos2020transformers} have analysed linearised transformers.
+We review these derivations, emphasising the relation between Transformers and the FWPs of the previous section.